TQ202/Getting-and-Cleaning-Data-Project/CodeBook.md

 ##Measurements

 Measurements prefixed with 't' denote time domain signals while those prefixed with 'f' indicate frequency domain signals.
+Measurements suffixed with '-x', '-y' or '-z' denote signals in the x, y and z directions respectively.
 These signals were used to estimate variables of the feature vector for each pattern.
-'-xyz' is used to denote 3-axial signals in the z, y and z directions.

 * tbodyaccmeanx
 * tbodyaccmeany